 1: Engagement 'n Play, Pivots, Fly Around 2: Position changes (close up 'n far away) 3: Front, Jump, Back-up 4: Vertical target, Stays 5: Auto leave it, Scent articles 6: Troubleshooting before testing

 PRE-REQUISITES: No experience is necessary to start.
-This is a Foundation level class and therefore an introduction to the steps for each skill/exercise required in Team 1 Levels and virtual video title submissions.
+This is a foundation-level class and, therefore, an introduction to the steps for each skill/exercise required in Team 1 Levels and virtual video title submissions.

-Below is a shortlist of equipment you'll need.
+Below is a short list of equipment you'll need.
 A more detailed equipment list will be available in the course material but this list should help to get you started in your collection prior to beginning class:

 Clicker (if you use one)